Southwest is a unique airline in that they don’t have any charge or cancellation fees like most airlines do.

 Finally, you will know everything is working properly if you get a text message saying it is tracking the prices:

-So it’s a little bit of pain to setup, but I hope my step by step guide makes it easy.
-The hardest thing may be getting a free trial account number from Twilio – but even if you can’t, it should be less than a $1/month to buy a number.
+So it’s a little bit of pain to setup for the text alerts, but I hope my step by step guide makes it easy.
+The hardest thing may be getting a free trial account number from Plivio – but even if you can’t, it should be less than a $1/month to buy a number.
+And remember you don’t actually need to setup the text alerts with Plivio – you can deploy the application without it.
+It will still work and run, you’ll just have to occasionally check your computer to see if prices dropped.

 Word of Warning – Southwest doesn’t seem to like people creating these type of programs.
 I was using one called SWA Dashboard which worked great but it disappeared from the website.
 I emailed the author and he said Southwest got in touch with him and had him take it down.
 So I’m not sure how long this one will last – might as well use it while you can.